biketrics/bikeware/README.md

 # bikeware
-This repo contains the firmware that runs on biketrics' SoC of choice (currently an ESP32 on Adafruit's Huzzah32).
+This repo contains the firmware that runs on biketrics' SoC of choice (currently the ESP32 on Adafruit's Huzzah32).
 The Espressif IoT Development Framework (ESP-IDF) is used to build/flash/monitor/test the SoC's firmware.

 ## Installing ESP-IDF
-Refer to the following documentation for installation instructions: [docs.espressif.com]([docs.espressif.com](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#introduction))
+Refer to the following documentation for installation instructions: [docs.espressif.com](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#introduction)

 ## Building
 From within the `biketrics/biketrics` directory, run `idf.py build`